-When using special SYNC Mode 2 or 3, the VD-updated registers, such as PRIMARY\ACTION, are not updated during the SYNC interval, and the SCP0 function is ignored and held at 0 (see Figure 82).
+When using special SYNC Mode 2 or SYNC Mode 3, the VD-updated registers, such as PRIMARY\ACTION, are not updated during the SYNC interval, and the SCP0 function is ignored and held at 0 (see Figure 69).

-When using either SYNC Mode 2 or 3, both the rising and falling edges increment the internal field designator; therefore, the new register data takes effect and VTP information is updated to new SEQ0 data.
-However, this does not occur if the MODE register is to create an output of one field.
-In that case, the region, sequence, and group information does not change (see Figure 83).
+When using SYNC Mode 2 or SYNC Mode 3, both the rising and falling edges increment the internal field designator; therefore, the new register data takes effect and VTP information is updated to new SEQ0 data.
+However, this does not occur if the MODE register creates an output of one field.
+In that case, the region, sequence, and group information does not change (see Figure 70).